The Importance of Succession Management for Future Business Performance

 Succession management vs succession planning

-Why is succession management important?
+Why is succession management urgent?

 Business conditions directly reflect economic happenings.
 As the external environment becomes challenging, so does the internal, making it hard to survive (let alone thrive) in volatile conditions.
+That can manifest in a few ways, but the first is often a shortage of talent.

-Lacking a sufficient talent bench, pipeline or pool then has significant business risks.
+Lacking a sufficient talent bench, pipeline, or pool then has significant business risks.

 On the other hand, succession management:

-• Creates a readily available pool of talent for critical roles.
+- Creates a readily available pool of talent for critical roles

-• Clearly defines growth opportunities for top talent (and all the associated benefits, like remuneration).
+- Clearly defines growth opportunities for top talent (and all the associated benefits, like remuneration)

 How to create a successful succession management model

-Forewarning: The thing about succession management programs is that they generally need to start earlier or look further than you’d think.
+Forewarning: The thing about succession management programs is that they generally need to start earlier or look further ahead than you’d think.

-Start with organisational strategy
+Start with organizational strategy

 Some thinking points here include:

-• CEO vision
+- CEO vision

-• Expansion of services, products or locations
+- Expansion of services, products, or locations

-• Changing customer base
+- Changing customer base

-• Talent supply and accessibility
+- Talent supply and accessibility

-• Competitors, specifically how they’re evolving and changing
+- Competitors, specifically how they’re evolving and changing

-• Marketplace and economic trends
+- Marketplace and economic trends

-• Current workforce structure.
+- Current workforce structure.

 Identify key positions